https://booking.setmore.com/scheduleappointment/8fde5168-a4c9-4350-a216-a3e72f54624f

 I want my care to be accessible for those who want it and I don’t want for cost to be a barrier to accessing my care.

-With that being said, I offer discounts for those on Medicaid, early pay, cash pay, and I also encourage barters.
+With that being said, I offer discounts for those on Medicaid, Military, early pay, cash pay, and I also encourage barters.

 Do not be afraid to reach out based on cost, we can usually find a way to make it work together!